EPUB Validation Quick Check

 Warning pattern: navigation document missing or invalid

-Fix: Rebuild chapter heading structure in source and regenerate EPUB with a complete nav document.
+Fix: Rebuild chapter heading structure in the source file and regenerate the EPUB with a complete navigation document.

-Verify: Validator confirms nav document present and valid.
+Verify: Validator confirms the navigation document is present and valid.

-Warning pattern: TOC entry lands on wrong chapter
+Warning pattern: TOC entry lands on the wrong chapter

-Fix: Remove duplicate heading anchors and normalize chapter heading hierarchy.
+Fix: Remove duplicate heading targets and normalize chapter heading hierarchy.

 Verify: Every TOC link lands on the intended chapter heading.